Web Content Display

 Aurobindo: An Indian spiritual teacher who lived in the first half of the 20th century.

-avadhuta or avadhoota: Generally revered as elevated souls, but are really persons with spiritual aspirations who have become "fixed" at a certain level because their development has been arrested.
+avadhuta or avadhoota: A state of mad ecstasy; a person in this state, generally revered as an elevated soul, but really a person with spiritual aspirations who has become ‘fixed’ at a certain level because their development has been arrested.

 avarana or avaran: Layers of grossness; coverings.